Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: The instrument

 After having achieved a stable timing from the digitizer chip, the systematic errors in this timing and the precise positions of the antennas in a station need to be determined, to allow for accurate vertex reconstructions.
 The antennas are suspended on four strings in four vertical holes, connected by stiff cables.
 Their XY-coordinates can thus be assumed to coincide within one hole.
 Furthermore, the vertical distances and the cable delays have been measured and are assumed to be correct with a negligible error.
 Parameters which still need to be calibrated are the position of each string and the relative time delay between them.
-Considering that one string has to be chosen as perfectly positioned and the rotation of the station around this string to be fixed to get a well determined system, one needs to calibrate 17 remaining parameters of positions and cable delays.
+One string has to be chosen as perfectly positioned and the rotation of the station around this string needs to be fixed to obtain a well determined coordinate system.
+With these assumptions there remain 17 parameters of positions and cable delays to be calibrated (neglecting uncertainties in the index-of-refraction model).

 Such calibration is performed by using calibration pulser signals and determining the arrival time difference between signals on different antennas.
 For this quantity and the geometrical positions of the antennas one can set up an equation for each possible antenna pair and for all 4 pulsers.
 Considering the two polarizations, a system of $28$ independent equations can be constructed.
 For these equations we can set up a $\chi^2$ value as